leiradel/ddlt/README.md

 * `/*= ... */` causes `...` to be generated in the output
 * `/*! ... */` causes `...` to be executed as Lua code

 `newTemplate` accepts annotated code and returns a string containing Lua source code that will tun the template when executed.
-This function accepts two arguments, `args`, which is used to send arbitrary data to the template, including the result of your parser, and `emit` a function which must output all the arguments passed to it as a vararg.
+This function accepts two arguments, `args`, which is used to send arbitrary data to the template, including the result of your parser, and `emit`, a function which must output all the arguments passed to it as a vararg. `newTemplate` optionally takes a second parameter which is the chunk name for the template, which will be used in error messages in case the template has syntax or runtime errors.